-- Plymouth Sound and Tamar Estuaries Special Area of Conservation: This is a European designation that protects the key features found on the seabed including rocky reefs, kelp forests, seagrass beds and saltmarshes.
-Some species are also included including Allis shad. - Tamar Estuaries Complex Special Protection Area: This European designation protects the intertidal areas that provide feeding areas for the migratory wading birds that overwinter in England, especially Little Egrets and Avocets. - Tamar Estuaries Marine Conservation Zone: A national designation that protects the habitats required by Native Oysters, Blue Mussels and Smelt as well as intertidal reefs and sediment.
+- Plymouth Sound and Tamar Estuaries Special Area of Conservation: This European designatio protects the key features found on the seabed including rocky reefs, kelp forests, seagrass beds and saltmarshes.
+Some species are included such as the Allis shad. - Tamar Estuaries Complex Special Protection Area: This European designation protects the intertidal areas that provide feeding areas for the migratory wading birds that overwinter in England, especially Little Egrets and Avocets. - Tamar Estuaries Marine Conservation Zone: A national designation that protects the habitats required by Native Oysters, Blue Mussels and Smelt as well as intertidal reefs and sediment.